twr14152/Go_Network_Scripts/README.md

 # Go_Network_Scripts
 This is an attempt to try and learn Go by creating some potentially useful network scripts.
 Rather than using space and memory on my mac to build a lab, I'll be using Cisco Devnet hosts for testing.
 At least initially.
-Why not its free and accessible over the Internet.
+Why not?
+Its free and accessible over the Internet...

 While I know that there are some 3rd party packages out there for network automation such as Gomiko.
 My goal is to try and learn by building stuff from the ground up.
 Now the ground I'm standing on may actually be the shoulders of those who built the standard libraries and potentially some third party packages, but you have to start from somewhere.